-But first, how did they go about doing this?
-To see how accurate these stereotypes were, a team of researchers compared them to survey data on the personality of individuals from those countries – using the so-called NEO-PI-R inventory, a 240-variable measurement ranking based on the Big Five personality model (openness to experience, conscientiousness, extroversion, agreeableness and neuroticism).
+To see how accurate these stereotypes were, they compared them to survey data on the personality of individuals from those countries – using the so-called NEO-PI-R inventory, a 240-variable measurement ranking based on the Big Five personality model (openness to experience, conscientiousness, extroversion, agreeableness and neuroticism).

-Participants were also asked to complete the National Character Survey several times to provide their auto-stereotypes (their beliefs about themselves) and hetero-stereotypes (their beliefs about others).
+Participants were also asked to complete the National Character Survey several times to provide their auto-stereotypes (beliefs about themselves) and hetero-stereotypes (beliefs about others).

 Who’s the better judge, you or I?

-Although the self-perception matched the reality in Poland and partially in the Czech Republic, researchers found no signiﬁcant convergence between real people’s ratings and national hetero-stereotypes.
-Regarding the two Germanic countries – Austria and Germany – hetero-stereotypes about them were even the opposite of their real psychological ratings.
+Although the self-perception matched the reality in Poland and, partially, in the Czech Republic, researchers found no signiﬁcant convergence between real people’s ratings and national hetero-stereotypes.
+Regarding the two Germanic countries – Austria and Germany – hetero-stereotypes about them were even the opposite of their actual psychological ratings.

-Which brings us to one of the most interesting ﬁndings of the study: the outgroup’s perspective does not provide a more accurate view on characteristics of people living in given countries as compared with the ingroup’s perspective.
+Which brings us to one of the most interesting ﬁndings of the study: the outgroup’s perspective does not provide a more accurate view on characteristics of people living in a given country as compared with the ingroup’s perspective.

 Czechs, Slovaks & Germans: Who’s who?

-Are these pieces of information signs of insufficient national self-esteem in Central European countries?
-Or does it indicate that Central Europeans have elevated tolerance towards surrounding countries built upon lower level of nationalism and modest national self-concept?
+Are these signs of low national self-esteem in Central Europe?
+Or does it indicate that Central Europeans have a heightened sense of tolerance towards neighbouring countries built upon a lower level of nationalism and modest national self-identification?